open-algorithmic-trading/docs/README.md

 - UI frameworks

 ## Markets & Brokers
-Open Trading is designed to be a generic and extensible platform and so it is possible to extend it for any market and any broker.
-That said, we target to extend the platform for following markets and brokers.
+Open Trading is designed to be a generic and an extensible platform and so it is possible to extend it for any market/broker.
+That said, we target to extend the platform for following markets/brokers.
 > **US**
   - Alpaca
   - TD Ameritrade